 A written test at the end of the course is mandatory for the course completion.

-Attendance for this course is not mandatory.
-However, any additional information besides regularly given during lectures must be obtained by coming to the lectures or asking for consultation during office hours, not via individual emails.
+Any additional information regularly given during lectures must be obtained by attending the lectures or asking for consultation during office hours, not via individual emails.

 Sylabus -